 It’s one of the most critical parts of your cooling system, but unless you’re having problems, it’s one you’ve probably never thought of.

 But what does the radiator cap do, and how do you know when you need to replace it?
-We’ll break down everything you need to know here.
+I’ll break down everything you need to know here.
 Let’s begin with a look at the signs.

 The most common symptom of a bad radiator cap is coolant leaks under the radiator.
 You may also notice dried white streaks on the radiator coming from the cap.
-If your coolant is low, it’s can be a sign that the radiator cap is bad.
+If your coolant is low, that can be a sign that the radiator cap is bad.

 Here is a more detailed list of the signs of a bad or failing radiator cap to look for:

 1. Leaking Coolant

 The most obvious sign that something bad is going on is coolant pooling underneath your vehicle.
 Your vehicle’s cooling system is a sealed system, which means everything that goes in is supposed to stay in.